mvaudel/early_signs_lab/_members/lorensha.md

 affiliation: Stellenbosch University
 ---

-Lorensha joined our group for her Master's thesis on using machine learning to evaluate variant peptide identification.
+Lorensha joined our group for her Master's thesis on using machine learning to evaluate variant peptide identification and defended in 2025.